boerremk/Fibaro/Postnl/README.md

   - Save
  -  Change the ICON to the PostNL.png

-###### Check if everything is working
+###### Step 4.
+Check if everything is working
+  - Go to Postnl virtual vevice
-  - Go to Virtual Device and click Update button
+  - Click Update button
-  - Go to scene and check log for error
+  - Go to scene and check debug window for any errors
   - If no errors shown, set debug to false in the scene

 That is it!